TomC13K/estore-nextjs/README.md

 npx prisma init --datasource-provider sqlite

 # DB migration with prism object when created in code
+# RUN THIS IN CASE that the DB file was deleted so it sync the DB structure with the fresh local DB
 npx prisma migrate dev --name init

 # tailiwind library